Humala AndreySign in

-- Senior Research Associate in the Laboratory for Landscape Ecology and Forest Ecosystems Protection Forest Research Institute KarRC RAS
+- Leading Researcher in the Laboratory for Landscape Ecology and Forest Ecosystems Protection Forest Research Institute KarRC RAS

 Academic degree: Cand.
 (PhD) of Biology (1999)